postmodernist1848/Cants/README.md

 Use `make native-win64` to compile for Windows or `make package-linux` to compile on Linux.
 Use 'cross' option to compile for Windows on Linux with mingw.

+In cants_config.h you may set ANDROID_BUILD to 1 to compile with Android features

 Controls:
     WASD to move
     Space to upgrade anthill when inside
+Android:
+    Tap on the right (left) of the screen to turn right (left) Tap on the top of the screen in the center to move forward or on the bottom to move backwards

 ------------------------------------------------------------------------------------------
 ## Map Editor